nilostolte/Vector-Art/Death Valley/README.md

 ```
 The basic algorithm behind this code is to operate with 2D vectors and angle incrementation.
 Initially, a library to operate
 with vectors appears between << and >> (which in PostScript diefines a _dictionary_, which works similarly to a class in any
-other progrming language).
+other programming language).
 It also contains some data to define the graphics, where

 1. **r1** <br>
 is the radius of limiting the size of the figure